BraydenRoyston/dnaTranscriptor/README.md

 # dnaTranscriptor
-This is a program in python designed to transcript a DNA nucleotide sequence into an mRNA nucleotide sequence.
+This is a program designed to transcript a DNA nucleotide sequence into an mRNA nucleotide sequence.